-- the projected timing of (1) meetings with United States and European regulatory authorities, (2) commencement of a Phase 3 development program of AKB-6548 in non-dialysis patients with anemia related to chronic kidney disease, (3) submission of an NDA for AKB-6548 and (4) data from our Phase 2 clinical study of AKB-6548 in CKD patients undergoing dialysis, (5) commencement of a Phase 3 development program in dialysis-dependent patients with anemia, (6) filing an Investigational New Drug application with the U.S. Food and Drug Administration and (7) completion of preclinical proof-of-concept studies of AKB-6899 in ophthalmology; - our development plans with respect to AKB-6548 and AKB-6899; - the timing or likelihood of regulatory filings and approvals, including any required post-marketing testing or any labeling and other restrictions; - our plans to commercialize AKB-6548, if it is approved; - the implementation of our business model and strategic plans for our business, product candidates and technology; - our commercialization, marketing and manufacturing capabilities and strategy; - our competitive position; - · our intellectual property position; - developments and projections relating to our competitors and our industry; - our estimates regarding expense, future revenue, capital requirements and needs for additional financing; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- the projected timing of (1) commencement of the INNO2VATE clinical program, our Phase 3 development program in dialysis patients with anemia related to chronic kidney disease (CKD), (2) submission of an NDA for vadadustat, and (3) commencement of Phase 1 clinical studies of AKB-6899; - our enrollment plans for the PRO2TECT and INNO2VATE clinical programs; - our plans to seek a geographic collaboration for the development and commercialization of vadadustat outside the United States; - our development plans with respect to vadadustat and AKB-6899; - the timing or likelihood of regulatory filings and approvals, including any required post-marketing testing or any labeling and other restrictions; - · our plans to commercialize vadadustat, if it is approved; - the implementation of our business model and strategic plans for our business, product candidates and technology; - our commercialization, marketing and manufacturing capabilities and strategy; - · our competitive position; - · our intellectual property position; - · developments and projections relating to our competitors and our industry; - our estimates regarding expenses (including those associated with the PRO2TECT and INNO2VATE clinical programs), future revenue, capital requirements and needs for additional financing; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.